taw/jsme/README.md

 6b.
 Set up X server to use /dev/jsme

-gpm-js, install and uninstal are simple helper scripts, not very useful.
+gpm-js, install and uninstall are simple helper scripts, not very useful.

 Note